 How To Become An Information Security Analyst

-Are you interested in computer security?
-Do you want to work in a setting where you will be keeping the organization’s computer systems safe and secure?
-If the answer to both questions is yes then you can consider becoming an information security analyst.
-In this profession, you will be performing the very important task of defending your company’s computer network.
-As such, you need to be up-to-date on the latest trends in information technology.
+An information security analyst defending a company’s computer network.
+They need to be up-to-date on the latest trends in information technology.
 This means researching new technologies to determine which one will best protect the organization you belong to and attending conferences on the subject.